Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 ##### DEMO

 The demo application that we use targets both iOS and tvOS platforms using shared source code.
-Each target platform references it's own version of the framework.
+Each target platform references its own version of the framework.

 With the VUDRMFairPlay framework installed, the example demo application reads entries in the `Streams.plist` file to configure the content and DRM.
 You can edit the `Streams.plist` file values, and/or add your own valid values, which should include a `content_id`, `playlist_url` and `vudrm_token`(see **Preparation** above).